-Use: Potassium phosphate can be used as a pH control in milk and dairy products, to make acidified milk products and in milk protein stabilization.
+Potassium phosphate can be used as a pH control in milk and dairy products, to make acidified milk products and in milk protein stabilization.
 It can also be used as a nutritional additive for a source of potassium and as a nutrient in yeast.
-Potassium phosphate can also be used in prepared meat applications and liquid eggs.
-The initial technical advisory panel report (TAP) included a recommendation to list this material as an approved synthetic in products labeled "organic," but was only approved for use in "made with" products.
+Potassium phosphate can also be used in prepared meat applications

-Manufacture: The initial technical report (TR) noted that potassium phosphates are isolated from brines or salt deposits.
+The initial TAP noted potassium phosphates are isolated from brines or salt deposits.
 However, the 2015 TR explained the manufacturing process to be as follows: All of the orthophosphate derivatives of potassium can be generated by neutralization of phosphoric acid with potassium hydroxide (Budavari 1996).
 Phosphoric acid is produced by treating phosphate rock (tricalcium phosphate) with sulfuric acid, forming phosphoric acid and calcium sulfate (Budavari 1996).
 Potassium hydroxide is obtained commercially from the electrolysis of potassium chloride solution in the presence of a porous diaphragm.
 [21 CFR 184.1631].
 (2015 TR, pg 30-31)

-International: Potassium phosphate is not listed in CODEX, does not appear on the EU, JAS or IFOAM organic standards, but is listed in the Canadian organic standard for products in the 70%-95% category only.
+Potassium phosphate is not listed in CODEX, does not appear on the EU, JAS or IFOAM organic standards, but is listed in the Canadian organic standard for products in the 70%-95% category only.

-Discussion: During the 2017 sunset review cycle, the NOSB received public comment in support of potassium phosphate, noting it is an efficient pH buffering substance with no organic alternatives.
-The industry indicated that potassium phosphate is used in non-dairy beverages; it prevents precipitation and impaired mouthfeel; that the alternatives are not as good; and loss of this product would mean impaired quality and marketability.
+During the 2017 sunset cycle public comment was received in support of potassium phosphate noting it is an efficient pH buffering substance with no organic alternatives.
+The industry indicated that potassium phosphate is used in non-dairy beverages; that it prevents precipitation and impaired mouthfeel; that the alternatives are not as good; and loss of this product would mean impaired quality and marketability.
 Other commenters noted a concern with the use of phosphates in production of processed foods and that phosphorus may not appear on the nutritional panel making it difficult to be informed about total phosphorous intake- although they would appear on the ingredient list.
 In particular there were concerns raised about the cumulative health impacts of phosphorous additives in food and in 2015 the NOSB requested a technical review and work agenda item to study this issue further.
-Concerns were based on peer reviewed research indicating that the cumulative effects of phosphates as a group are contributing to renal damage and failure, osteoporosis, and heart failure.
+Concerns were based on peer reviewed research indicating that the cumulative effects of phosphates as a group contributing to renal damage and failure, osteoporosis, and heart failure.
 A brief literature review shows clinical research from 2010 (Journal of Kidney Disease: April 2010 4(2):89-100), and 2013 (Sim et al, American Journal of Medicine, January 2013) suggesting potential serious renal impacts in subjects with normal renal function, from cumulative phosphorus.
 A daily limit of 70 mg/kg/day was recommended in one study.
-Populations are at risk for bone health and kidney failure were especially impacted.
+Populations at risk for bone health and kidney failure were especially impacted.
 In 2016 the NOSB Handling Subcommittee published a discussion document on the cumulative health impacts of phosphates and the NOSB decided to address phosphates individually during sunset reviews.
 Sodium phosphate was reviewed in 2017 and the NOSB came to the following conclusion:

 No single phosphate food additive or ingredient can be implicated as an isolated risk factor.
 Concerns arise from the increase in cumulative use of phosphates and possible health effects on the general population.
-Given the new information and research since last sunset review, the Handling Subcommittee requested a new Technical Report (TR) which it received in 2016.
+Given the new information and research since last Sunset Review, the Handling Subcommittee requested a new Technical Report (TR) which it received in 2016.
 The TR indicates that small amounts of sodium phosphates may not cause human health problems, but long-term cumulative impacts are not fully understood.